Authenticity is Key

 With Gemma Moss

-With marbled floors and golden arches, it makes sense that the InterContinental Sydney, a restored 1851 Treasury Building, is one of Australia’s leading reception venues.
-We sat down with Gemma, a Meeting and Events Executive at The Intercontinental, to see what’s trending in wedding receptions right now.
+With marbled floors and golden arches, it makes sense that InterContinental Sydney, built within the restored 1851 Treasury Building, is one of Australia’s leading reception venues.
+We sat down with Gemma Moss, Wedding Executive at Intercontinental Sydney, to see what’s trending in wedding receptions right now.

 The authenticity of a wedding is largely carried by relationships, not only the romantic relationship fostered between the couple, but the more platonic relationships between guests as well.

 Instead of having to scale things back a bit for a large-scale wedding, couples are going for smaller, more intimate weddings.
 “I think that most people are looking for a more personal connection on their wedding day, compared to having a larger scale wedding.
 Couples are looking for 5-star food and beverage options- something amazing, something luxurious- that they’d prefer to put their money towards.”

 This authenticity and intimacy can be expressed in a number of ways on the wedding day.
 The influx of grazing tables and share places are a testament to this, as they create a more social atmosphere for the guests.
 “Grazing tables help people interact”, Gemma tells us.

 As a wedding guest, there’s nothing worse than going to a wedding and knowing nobody.
 Grazing tables help people come together, and (lovingly) forces them to mingle over a delicious spread.
 This ensures everyone has a good time at your wedding.
 They also look great in photos, right?